This post may contains affiliate links. Read the full disclosure here.

 As I came to find out, you should clean your Dr. Brown’s bottle warmer about once a month, or more frequently if it starts to get funky.
 I first attempted to just clean the water reservoir on the outside with soap and some rigorous shaking but this didn’t touch the smell.
 I realized I had to actually figure out how to clean the thing properly.

-How to use a Dr. Brown’s bottle warmer (and why it starts to smell)
+How to use a Dr. Brown’s Deluxe bottle warmer

 Admittedly, I campaigned for us to skip using a bottle warmer all together.
 I feared our baby getting a taste of the finer things and refusing a bottle anytime we were away from the bottle warmer.
 This didn’t happen and I ended up really liking our Dr. Brown’s bottle warmer since it’s easy to use (albeit not not exactly intuitive on the cleaning front).